Wiktor-M-21/PythonOS/readme.md

 - **Shell version 1.1.2**
+user account control - users can become admins removing the seperate admin section user account control - 1 admin has to be owner and can use the fingerprint scanning if they own a compatible computer user account control - overhaul to the user management

+- **Shell version 1.1.3**
-user account control - users can become admins removing the seperate admin section updates - working on making automatic updates that remove the risk of deletion of details
+updates - working on making automatic updates that remove the risk of deletion of details

 <ins>**Calculator app**</ins>